 It might sound scary, but it’ll be just fine

-All in all, to make the best of your time in a Japanese grad school you should welcome the opportunity of getting a piece of in-depth knowledge about Japan by writing your thesis, learn to value money and learn new ways of communication.
+Overall, to make the most out of your time in a Japanese grad school, it’s important to embrace the opportunity to gain in-depth knowledge about Japan through your thesis writing, appreciate the value of money, and adapt to new ways of communication.